Latvian Air Force: Since 1992

 In July 2018, it was reported that the Ministry of Defence was planning to buy four helicopters for search and rescue, evacuation, and firefighting operations.
 On August 3, 2018, the US State Department issued a news release, stating that it had approved a possible Foreign Military Sale of four UH-60M Black Hawk helicopters to Latvia.
 On September 11, 2018, an intergovernmental agreement with the United States for the acquisition of the four UH-60M helicopters was concluded by the Cabinet of Ministers.
 The first deliveries would take place at the end of 2022.

 In May 2020, Ministry of Defence announced plans to renovate three of four An-2.
 One aircraft is already in use, which was completely refurbished in 2016.
 The second refurbished An-2 was received in August 2020 and the third in December 2021, with plans to modernize the fourth An-2 within two years.
 In September 2021, the air force signed a contract for the purchase of two locally made ultralight Pelegrin Tarragons with delivery planned in 2022 and 2023.

 Following the Russian invasion of Ukraine in 2022, Latvia has donated to Ukraine 2 Mil Mi-8MTV-1 transport helicopters, 2 Mil Mi-2 transport helicopters and 2 Mi-17 helicopters.

 Freed up funds have allowed the Ministry of Defence to purchase four MD 530F Cayuse Warrior light helicopters; delivery date is planned to be between 2026 and 2027.
+In March 2026 Latvia cancelled the order for the four MD530F, after re-evaluation of its needs.